Desislava Todorova

 Publication activity and list of selected publications

-Dr. Todorova has published 65 peer-reviewed papers, including 40 article in IF Journals; 5 book chapters and 3 reviews.
-Total citations – 315.
+Dr. Todorova has published 102 peer-reviewed papers, including 90 articles in Journals with IF or SJR, 5 book chapters and 3 reviews.
+Total citations – over 1000, H index – 12.

 Todorova, D., Z. Katerova, I. Sergiev, V. Alexieva, 2013.
 Role of polyamines in alleviating salt stress.
 In: Ecophysiology and Responses of Plants Under Salt Stress.
 (Eds.
 Parvaiz Ahmad, MM Azooz, MNV Prasad) Chapter 13. pp. 355-379.
 Springer Science+Business Media, New York, USA, ISBN 978-1-4614-4747-4.